Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Appendix: The relation between and

-This uses the following facts: \begin{enumerate} \item A theorem of Lipshitz~\cite{Lipshitz}, according to which the Maslov index $\mu({\mathcal D})$ in the holomorphic theory is, indeed, given by Equation~\eqref{eq:MaslovIndex}. \item A simple principle, according to which one can choose generic $J$ so that ${\mathcal M}({\mathcal D})$ is empty unless ${\mathcal D}\geq 0$. \item The fact that, for a nice Heegaard diagram, the non-negative domains with Maslov index one are precisely bigons or rectangles (cf. Proposition~\ref{p:atfog}). \item An observation that in the case where ${\mathcal D}$ is a polygon, $\#\left(\frac{{\mathcal M}({\mathcal D})}{{\mathbb R}}\right)=1$ (see~\cite{KT, Rasmussen}). \end{enumerate} \end{proof}
+The argument for the above identification uses the following facts: \begin{enumerate} \item A theorem of Lipshitz~\cite{Lipshitz}, according to which the Maslov index $\mu({\mathcal D})$ in the holomorphic theory is, indeed, given by Equation~\eqref{eq:MaslovIndex}. \item A simple principle, according to which one can choose generic $J$ so that ${\mathcal M}({\mathcal D})$ is empty unless ${\mathcal D}\geq 0$. \item The fact that, for a nice Heegaard diagram, the nonnegative domains with Maslov index one are precisely bigons or rectangles (cf. Proposition~\ref{p:atfog}). \item An observation that in the case where ${\mathcal D}$ is a polygon, $\#\left(\frac{{\mathcal M}({\mathcal D})}{{\mathbb R}}\right)=1$ (mod 2), see~\cite{KT, Rasmussen}. \end{enumerate} \end{proof}

 In addition, the same principle shows that for the twisted theory we have the following partial identification of the resulting groups: